 However, the after-effect might be a huge letdown.
 Because this release of serotonin and this feeling of “happiness” is only temporary, even if it’s something we have been anticipating for a long time.

-As a matter of fact, this quick uptick can be more damaging than what some may believe, as it also pushes the brain to a quick downward adjustment and make it part of its normal, daily processes.
+This quick uptick can be more damaging than what some may believe, as it also pushes the brain to a quick downward adjustment and makes it part of its normal, daily processes.

-This is the phenomenon of hedonic adaptation we talked above – one that’s great for physical things, but in terms of happiness, always leaves us craving for more.
+This is the phenomenon of hedonic adaptation – a mental unfolding that’s happens with physical things, but in terms of happiness, always leaves us craving for more.
 We get to it in the next section.

 Well, you might ask at this point: “What if we keep on buying?”

-According to studies, this sense of déjà vu (the feeling that one has lived through the situation before) is one of the top producers of happiness, bringing us back to some of the happiest moments of our lives.
+- Déjà vu: According to studies, this sense of déjà vu (the feeling that one has lived through the situation before) is one of the top sources of happiness, bringing us back to some of the happiest moments of our lives.

-Travel offers people a unique experience to take a step outside of their normal life and puts them in a more vulnerable situation than what they’re used to.
+- Challenge of Unfamiliarity: Traveling offers you a unique experience to take a step outside of their normal life and puts you in a more vulnerable situation than what you’re used to.
 It is generally easy for most of us to fall into a routine, doing the same thing day in and day out, week after week, year after year.
 This humdrum of living doesn’t give the brain the opportunity it needs to stay much happy.

-Besides the adrenaline rush and the sensations that come along with curiosity, those who travel out farther from their routine world, get rewarded with a richly positive experience.
-This is because you are able to see how others live, and comparing your life to theirs, find it fascinating in many ways.
+- Reward of Novelty: Besides the adrenaline rush and the sensations that come along with curiosity, those who travel out far from their routine world get rewarded with a richly positive experience.
+This is because you can see how others live, and find it fascinating to compare your life to theirs.
 This gives you the chance to step back and take a good look at your life and how you live it.

 St. Augustine said,